-XRx-008, under our granted formulation patent, is a product candidate intended to be administered once daily to decrease uric acid production by xanthine oxidase, thereby decreasing chronic injury associated with progressing kidney disease in patient with ADPKD.
+XRx-008, under our granted formulation patent, is intended to be administered once daily to decrease uric acid production by xanthine oxidase, thereby decreasing chronic injury associated with progressing kidney disease in patient with ADPKD.
 Decreasing the production of uric acid is expected to decrease systemic and kidney inflammation, decrease the rate of initiation of cyst genesis and cyst growth, reverse endothelial dysfunction, decrease proteinuria, and decrease the rate of decline of kidney filtering capacity, all to the benefit of patients with ADPKD.

 We believe our proprietary formulation of xanthine oxidase inhibitor, XRx-008, could become a significant treatment option for patients suffering from ADPKD.
 We believe XRx-008 can increase the bioavailability of oxypurinol.
-So far, based upon the results of publicly available third-party clinical trials, over 600 patients have been treated clinically with oxypurinol, and results have shown that the rate of rash and liver enzyme elevation is substantially reduced, suggesting that oxypurinol is superior in terms of tolerability to allopurinol.
-The XRx-008 product includes the addition of L-Arginine as bioavailability enhancer and a nephron-protective effect has been observed.
-Therefore, we believe our patented formulation of oxypurinol may provide an additional benefit compared to allopurinol alone.
+So far, based upon the results of publically available third-party clinical trials, over 600 patients have been treated clinically with oxypurinol, and results have shown that the rate of rash and liver enzyme elevation is substantially reduced, suggesting that oxypurinol is superior in terms of tolerability to allopurinol.
+The XRx-008 product includes the addition of L-Arginine as bioavailability enhancer and has a demonstrated nephron-protective effect.
+Therefore, our patented formulation of oxypurinol is expected to provide an additional benefit compared to allopurinol alone.
 A therapeutic intervention to reduce uric acid could provide a treatment modality that ultimately reduces inflammation and modifies the underlying disease pathology.
 There have been no adverse events reported that are unique to oxypurinol.
 Importantly, in this group of over 600 patients exposed to oxypurinol, no serious adverse events related to Stevens-Johnson Syndrome have been reported.

-Clinical experience with oxypurinol is extensive and it has been administered in clinical studies to patients with gout, endothelial dysfunction, and congestive heart failure.
+Clinical experience with oxypurinol is extensive and it has been administered in clinical studies to patient with gout, endothelial dysfunction, and congestive heart failure.
 Results of those clinical trials and other clinical and non-clinical results suggest that hyperuricemia may play a pathological role in obesity, hypertension, metabolic syndrome, polycystic kidney disease, sepsis, heart disease and other disease, as yet not rigorously tested in clinical trials.
-Patients with congestive heart failure, hypertension are often simultaneously treated with a number of drugs plus allopurinol.
+Patients with congestive heart failure, hypertension are often simultaneously treated with a number of drugs plus oxypurinol.
 Although an evaluation has not been done yet, if XRx-008 is approved and launched commercially for patients with ADPKD, we believe that it could fit well in combination with other pulmonary and cardiovascular products.
-For example, the current cardiovascular and renal portfolio of Otsuka Pharmaceuticals Co., Ltd. includes Entresto, Jynarque, and Samsca.
-While XRx-008 has not been clinically evaluated in combination with other product candidates, we believe the physicians prescribing these Otsuka products could overlap significantly with the physicians expected to prescribe XRx-008 if approved.
+For example, Otsuka's current cardiovascular and renal portfolio includes Entresto, Jynarque, and Samsca.
+While XRx-008 has not been clinically evaluated in combination with other product candidates, the physicians prescribing these Otsuka products could overlap significantly with the physicians expected to prescribe XRx-008 upon its approval.